refinery-platform/heatmap-scatter-dash/README.md

                         in response to any code changes, and some hidden fields will be shown.
   --api_prefix PREFIX   Prefix for API URLs.
-  --debug               Run the server in debug mode: The server will restart
-                        in response to any code changes, and some hidden fields will be shown.
-  --port PORT           Specify a port to run the server on.
-Defaults to 8050.
 ```

 ## Getting Started